Grand jury says police shooting of Georgia man justified

-SAVANNAH, Ga. — A grand jury in Georgia has determined that the fatal shooting of a 20-year-old man by police was justified because he pointed a BB pistol that looked like a real gun at officers.
+SAVANNAH, Ga. — A grand jury in Savannah, Georgia, has determined police were justified in fatally shooting a 20-year-old man they had come to arrest in January.

-Savannah police shot 20-year-old Ricky Boyd outside his home Jan.
-23 while trying to arrest him on a murder charge.
-Boyd's family insisted he was unarmed.
+The grand jury report concludes Ricky Boyd pointed a BB pistol at officers, and it appeared to be a real gun.
+His family insists he was unarmed.
+Boyd's mother says she's seen the body-camera video, and she says it shows her son with his arms raised and no weapon in his hands.

-The grand jury reported Wednesday an officer's body camera recorded Boyd removing his hands from the area of his pants pocket and taking "a shooter's stance" as he points an object at officers.
-The grand jury said the object isn't clear in the video.
+Chatham County District Attorney Meg Heap presented the GBI's findings to the civil grand jury, which issued its nine-page report Wednesday.
+The jury decided the evidence did not support pursuing criminal charges against the officers.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.